Achalpvyas/Dijkstra-Point-Robot/README.md

 ```
 Follow the instructions after running main.py to get the desired output.
 NB.
 Enter 1 for point robot and 2 for rigid robot

+NB Running time from start position(5,5) to (295,195) takes less than a minute

 ### Output